Spring Cleaning Hacks: Tips and Tricks to Make Chores Easier

 Next, clean the blinds and curtains.
 Cleaning both sides of your blinds without getting tangled up can be a hassle.
 A quick solution to this problem is to grab a sock and slip it on your hand.
 Then dip it into a 50/50 cleaning solution of water and white vinegar and simply swipe each slat.
 Give your curtains a quick vacuum and be amazed at how fresh and bright they look if it’s been awhile since you’ve last done this task.

 Now’s a great time for upholstery and carpet cleaning.
-Consider using carpet spot cleaner or homemade upholstery cleaner on your chairs and couches to remove stains.
-Simply sprinkle some baking soda on the stain and let sit for 10 minutes before vacuuming it up.
+Consider using carpet spot cleaner, homemade upholstery cleaner, or any other finest way, and if you’re in Sydney, professional upholstery cleaning Sydney services, on your chairs and couches to remove stains.
+You may also want to ask help from this reliable rug cleaning miami services to do the job for you!
+You can also simply sprinkle some baking soda on the stain and let sit for 10 minutes before vacuuming it up.
 Next, mix 1 tablespoon of dish soap, 1 tablespoon of white vinegar and 2 cups of hot water.
 Use a clean cloth to dab the stain with this mixture, and continue blotting until the stain is gone.
 You can get great and affordable carpet cleaning services by searching “carpet cleaning near me“.